omahs/golem-docs/docs/Ncreators/javascript/tutorials/web.md

     ```

 The `--api-allow-origin` value should be set to the URL where your web application will be served.
-In this examples we will use `http-server`.
+In this example, we will use `http-server`.

 ## Setting up project